SussexUCU/sussexucu.github.io/README.md

 # Open Governance at Sussex Universiy
 <i>Sussex UCU doing github for governance</i>

 <b>Welcome</b>.
 This is the starting place to make clear and accessible our ongoing work o make governance at the University of Sussex more open for the community.
-This is supporting our work alongside Unison and Unite on the Combined Joint Negotiating Committee; in our presentations to Council; our work on the Race Equality Charter committee and all the other campus working groups with union oversight or input.
+This is supporting our work alongside Unison and Unite on the Combined Joint Negotiating Committee; in presentations to Council; on the Race Equality Charter committee and all the other campus working groups with union oversight or input.

 Published Council papers are availble to all staff and students via login through <a href="https://direct.sussex.ac.uk/page.php?realm=searches&page=committees">Sussex Direct</a>.
 There are thousands of papers but no search facility. <b>Until now!</b>